Azure/bicep/docs/spec/resources.md

 # Resources
-A `resource` declaration defines a resource which will be either created or updated at deployment time, along with its intended state.
-Optionally, the resource can also be assigned to an identifier to reference it or its properties in [variables](./variables.md), [outputs](./outputs), or other `resource` declarations.
+A `resource` declaration defines a resource that will be either created or updated at deployment time along with its intended state.
+The resource is also assigned to an identifier.
+You can reference the identifier in [expressions](./expressions.md) that are part of [variables](./variables.md), [outputs](./outputs), or other `resource` declarations.

 Consider the following declaration that creates or updates a [DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records):
 ```